 This course examines the global history of humanity from paleolithic times to the present.
 This will be accomplished by focusing on three interrelated topics: the relationship between human beings and the environment; the development of religious ideas and institutions; and the development of political, racial, economic, and gendered structures.

-This course is a study of basic concepts of elementary mathematics, including the nature and structure of the real number system, whole numbers and integers, and rational and irrational numbers.
-Basic concepts of algebra, geometry, and measurement are studied, including applications of percentages, metric conversions, probability, statistics, graphs, and charts.
+This is the first class of a two-semester study of the basic concepts of elementary mathematics, including the nature and structure of the real number system, number theory, whole numbers and integers, and rational and irrational numbers.
+Basic concepts of algebra, geometry, and measurement are studied including applications of percent, metric conversions, probability, data analysis and statistics.

 In this course, students will learn about the organization of life from cells to organisms to ecosystems.
 This course will explore exchange of energy and resources in ecosystems, and students will be introduced to ways in which natural selection and inheritance of genes drives ecosystem composition.
 From this foundation, students will examine how human activities impact the natural world in which we reside and assess the sustainability of these practices and behaviors.
 Students will be challenged to examine the ethics of sustainability in light of Christian stewardship.
 In the laboratory, students will directly consider specimens from microscopic organisms to whole ecosystems, and they will implement field and laboratory techniques for assessing ecosystem health.